wcm-io/wcm-io-sling/models/src/site/markdown/index.md

 ### Maven Dependency for CQ5

-Although wcm.io generally targets only AEM6, for this package a version for CQ55 and CQ56 is available as well:
+Although wcm.io generally targets only AEM6, for this package a version for CQ55 and CQ56 is published as well:

 ```xml
 <dependency>